-You have no inherent right to keep your job; no one does.
-Your employer can dismiss you from employment even if you have done nothing wrong and are a stellar employee.
-This is called dismissal without cause.
-As long as your dismissal is not based on discrimination, your employer can dismiss you for any reason, or none at all.
-Human rights laws prevent employers form dismissing employees based on protected grounds of discrimination, which include disability.
-Therefore, in the short-term, your employer cannot dismiss you because of your sickness or disability.
-You can be dismissed for other valid reasons, just not because of your disability.
+You don’t have an inherent right to keep your job; no one does.
+Your employer can dismiss you from your job even if you have done nothing wrong and are a stellar employee.
+We call this kind of dismissal without cause.
+As long as your dismissal is not based on discrimination, your employer can dismiss you for any reason or none at all.
+Human rights laws prevent employers from dismissing employees based on protected grounds of discrimination, which include disability.
+Therefore, in the short term, your employer cannot dismiss you because of your disability.
+However, your employer has the right to dismiss you for other valid reasons.

-If your employer dismisses you without cause, it must give you a reasonable notice of termination.
+If your employer dismisses you without cause, they must give you reasonable notice of termination.
 Reasonable notice refers to the number of days or months in advance you must be given before your job ends.
-The length of the reasonable notice period is determined by applying several factors, including age, length of employment, and the prospects of finding another job.
+The length of the reasonable notice period is determined by applying several factors.
+These factors can include age, length of employment, and the prospects of finding another job.

-Once the reasonable period is determined, your employer has the option to give it as a working notice, or it can end your employment immediately and pay severance equal to the pay you would have received over notice period.
-This is also called pay in lieu of notice or severance pay.
+After the reasonable period is determined, your employer has the option to provide you with working notice.
+Or they can end your employment immediately and pay severance equal to the pay you would have received over the notice period.

 Dismissal for cause